Haunted houses belong to New England lore as Revolutionary battles or clipper ship races.

 The hospital closed in 1996.
 It’s now dilapidated, creepy and boarded up, its grounds littered with abandoned playground equipment.
 The ghosts of abused patients are said to haunt the place.

-Fort Knox has been described as Maine’s version of the Great Pyramid.
-A hulking granite fortress on the banks of the Penobscot River, it was built in the mid-19th century to prevent the British from invading the region.
+Fort Knox, Maine’s version of the Great Pyramid, was built in the mid-19th century to prevent the British from invading the region.
 They’d already done it during the American Revolution and the War of 1812.

-The fort provides ideal conditions for haunting: it's next to swirling waters, it's made of vast quantities of granite and it's in a cold climate.
+The fort provides ideal conditions for haunting: it stands next to swirling waters, it's made of vast quantities of granite and it's in a cold climate.
 It also has lots of dark tunnels.

 People say they hear footsteps or laughter when no one else is inside the fort, or they feel someone is touching them.
 Ghost hunters heard soldiers talking about the Civil War.
 A retired state trooper saw a white object with no head, arms or legs that moved, then vanished.